reema0814/Threat-Protection-with-XDR/Labguide/lab3_logic_app.md

 ### Task 1: Create a Security Operations Center Team in Microsoft Teams.

-In this task, you will create a Microsoft Teams team for use in the lab.
+In this task, you will create a team in Microsoft Teams for use in the lab.

-1. Select the the Microsoft Teams from the desktop and click to open.
+1. To access Microsoft Teams, click on the provided link (https://teams.microsoft.com/) within the Microsoft Edge browser.
+This will directly take you to the Teams platform.

-1. If not already selected, select **Teams** on the left menu, then at the bottom, select **Join or create a team**.
+1. select **Teams** on the left menu, then select **Join or create a team**.

     ![Lab overview.](./media/lab03-task01-teams.png)